pixlee/android-sdk/README.md

 ```

 #### Action Clicked
-To fire an action clicked event, simply call the `actionClicked` method of the PXLPhoto that the action click is being driven from, and an "Action Clicked" event will be fired containing all of the necessary analytics information.
+To fire an action clicked event, simply call the `actionClicked` method of the PXLPhoto that the action click is being driven from and pass in the URL of the link that the user is being redirected to.
+An "Action Clicked" event will be fired containing all of the necessary analytics information.

 ```
 #!java